ralf-walk/articles/testing_puppeteer.md

 To actually run a Jest/Puppeteer session on your favorite UI server you have a couple of opportunities.
 For me it made sense to first build the project to just have all static content in one folder.
 In case of Angular `npm run build` or `ng serve` will do the trick leaving all the transpiled source files and other files in the `/dist` folder.

 Having all your required files ready to deliver in the `dist` folder you can setup a webserver of your choice to serve the static contents for Jest/Puppeteer to run their tests on top of it.

 The webserver I use is express.
 The difficulty is to actually stop express but there are some libraries to help you.
 [Stoppable](https://www.npmjs.com/package/stoppable) uses a wrapper around the HttpServer instance to implement the `close()` function.

-Installation:
+To install express (with stoppable) just execute the following.

 ```
 npm i express stoppable --save-dev
 ```

+Now you need to setup and start your instance of express from code.

 ```javascript
 const express = require('express');